giant-steps/data-eng-001/README.md

 # FAQ
 - Are there any particular frameworks, databases systems or tools I should use for this challenge?
-  - No, use what you feel most comfortable with and that will showcase your data engineering and coding skills.he only technical requirement for this challenge is that you must use python to develop the application.
+  - No, use what you feel most comfortable with and that will showcase your data engineering and coding skills.
+The only technical requirement for this challenge is that you must use python to develop the application.
 - The challenge asks for a good test coverage of the code, do I need to follow TDD?
   - Not necessarily.
 The most important thing is that your code has good tests and test cases, this part is just as important as the code itself.
 - Should I include a database dump file with the data in my repository?